© David Hallam - 2019

 of their then home at Chapel Street, Beeston.
 Standing at the back are their two eldest sons, William Edward, then aged about 26, on the right

-and James (Jim), aged about 24, on the left.
+and Ernest, aged about 20, on the left.
 Standing on the left is their eldest daughter, Mary Ann, aged about 17, and their daughter Harriett,

 aged about 14, is standing on the right.
 In front is John, aged about 9 and Lily, aged about 7.